 Just in time for St. Patty’s Day, here’s a delicious Irish-American soda bread for you to try.
-It’s sweeter and more indulgent than traditional Irish soda bread (a simple table bread leavened with baking soda rather than yeast) and is generously filled with currants and caraway seeds.
-In Ireland, it’d be called a Spotted Dog or Railway Cake.
+It’s sweeter than traditional Irish soda bread, which is a simple table bread leavened with baking soda rather than yeast, and is generously filled with currants and caraway seeds.
+In Ireland, it would be called a Spotted Dog or Railway Cake.
 In my opinion, it’s not quite dessert but definitely falls somewhere in between cake and bread.
-You’d serve it as you would a quick bread or cornbread — for breakfast or as a snack or side dish.
+You’d serve it as you would cornbread — for breakfast, or as a snack or side dish.

 Begin by generously greasing a cast iron skillet with butter.
 This is not the time for PAM.
 Butter gives the bread a deliciously crisp and golden crust.
 Don’t worry if you don’t have a cast iron skillet — you can use two 8-inch cake pans.

 Next, mix your dry ingredients together in a bowl, and then stir in the currants.

 In another bowl, combine the melted butter, buttermilk and eggs.

 Toss in the caraway seeds (or feel free to leave them out if you don’t like them).